 Bodies of water can become contaminated with E. coli in areas with exposure to human or animal waste.
 Always provide fresh, clean water for hydration and avoid contact with unknown bodies of water with a high risk of contamination.

 Much like Salmonella, it is just as essential to practice the following methods to avoid any cross-contamination.
 When pet parents voice their concerns about giving their dog raw meat and the becoming sick from any foodborne illness, the first thing to ask the parent is:

 Do you prepare raw meat to cook for yourself or your family?

-The cleaning recommendations from FoodSafety.gov applies to raw feeding.
-Maintaining a clean and tidy space is step number one in preventing cross contamination and foodborne illnesses.
+The cleaning recommendations from FoodSafety.gov apply to raw feeding.
+Maintaining a clean and tidy space is step number one in preventing cross-contamination and foodborne illnesses.

 Wash hands for 20 seconds with plain soap and warm running water immediately after touching raw meat, bones, and organs.
 Always sanitize surfaces and utensils after each use.
 Using dirty knives and cutting boards is unsanitary and further risks cross contamination.
 Wash fruits and veggies but not meat, poultry, or eggs!